 Having said that, for the UE Pro client who has had impressions made and has IEM’s or Musician Ear plugs, here is the scoop.

-HI Ann, Tell us a little about ear wax and how we can keep our ears clean.
+Hi Ann, tell us a little about ear wax and how we can keep our ears clean.

-Wax happens - it is there to prevent bugs and other foreign objects from getting into the canal and injuring the ear drum.
+Wax happens - it is there to prevent bugs and other foreign objects from getting into the canal and injuring the eardrum.

-If your monitors come out of your ear “sticky” that is your clue that you are starting to form wax…use the Q-tip dipped in hydrogen peroxide and swab the ear canal.
+If your monitors come out of your ear “sticky” that is your clue that you are starting to form wax.
+Use the Q-tip dipped in hydrogen peroxide and swab the ear canal.
 If, when you swab the ear canal, you hear “gurgling” it is the hydrogen peroxide dissolving the wax.
 The purpose is to dissolve/eliminate the wax build up so it doesn’t plug up your monitors.
-So- you don’t need to go deep with the Q-tip, only swab as deep as your monitors go - and keep that area clean.
-How often you do this depends on how oily your skin is and how much wax you build up….
+You don’t need to go deep with the Q-tip, only swab as deep as your monitors go and keep that area clean.
+How often you do this depends on how oily your skin is and how much wax you build up.
 Use your monitors as a gage…if sticky… use hydrogen peroxide and Q-tip to PREVENT THE WAX FROM GOING INTO THE MONITOR AND NEEDING REPAIR!

 Earwax, if it builds up, can cause a decrease in hearing levels, but it can also distort the sound coming out of the monitors because it has to go through the wax to get to the ear drum.
 The key is, once you have been told it is clean, keep it clean.
 Like brushing your teeth, do it to be proactive!